Byuksell/Comp-541-final-project/README.md

 --> TSDF of each image is calculated running tsdf.h, tsdf_kernels.cu, and tsdf.cu.

---> RPN.jl includes the model, produces 2000 bounding box for each image, and calculates the accuracy with ground truth values.
+--> RPN.jl includes the model, produces bounding boxes for each image, and calculates the accuracy with ground truth values.

+--> NMS (Non-maximum supression) is used for removing the unnecessary boxes